Best Laptops Under $500: Powerful Performance on a Budget

 On the left side, there are fewer ports.
 There’s an SD card reader and two small lights, one to show if the laptop is on and one for the SD card slot.
 It also has a 720p webcam, Bluetooth 4.2, and Wi-Fi 5, which are pretty standard for this type of laptop.

 The only thing that was okay about the HP 14 was its screen brightness.
-It did better than some other laptops in this area, but the quality of the screen itself wasn’t very good.
+It did better than some other laptops in this area, but the quality of the screen itself wasn’t satisfactory.

 Final words: